thanhnx12/CRE-via-MMI/README.md

 # Preserving Generalization of Language Models in Few-shot Continual Relation Extraction

-This repository provides the implementation for "Preserving Generalization of Language Models in Few-shot Continual Relation Extraction."
+This repository provides the implementation for "Preserving Generalization of Language Models in Few-shot Continual Relation Extraction (EMNLP2024)."

 ## Requirements
 To run the code, please install the following dependencies: